mdseege/RepData_PeerAssessment1/PA1_template.md

 #this code finds the time interval with the maximum average steps
 max.int <- act.sum.mean[which.max(act.sum.mean$steps),1]
 ```
-Here is a time series plot of the average number of steps taken
+Here is a time series plot of the average number of steps taken.

 ```r
 ggplot(data = act.sum.mean, mapping = aes(x = interval, y = steps))+